 The Shoulders-Gray-Spindt (SGS) award, named after the founders of vacuum microelectronics/nanoelectronics, Ken Shoulders (late), Henry Gray (late), and Capp Spindt, has been created in IVNC to promote the work of young researchers in the field.

-Following the tradition, the SGS award will be given for the best paper by a student or a postdoc at IVNC 2017.
+The SGS award is given for the best paper by a student or a postdoc at IVNC conferences.
 The selection will be based on review of the extended abstracts of candidates by selected experts.
 Please see the application process below.

 You can find the list of past SGS awardees here.